mishkat29/Resume/README.md

 1- Using Visual Studio Code :- Use .TeX and download extension LaTex Workshop Ver.
 8.19.2 by James Yu.

-2- Can be compiled online on Overleaf.com
+2- Online :- Can be compiled online on Overleaf.com